You are here

 These rooms are assigned on a first-come, first-served basis for the week, but because of large waiting lists, rooms unused for a week will be re-assigned.
-Eight have been set aside for daily use.
+Five have been set aside for daily use.
 The rooms are checked regularly to see that library material in them is signed out; if it is not, room privileges may be revoked.

 For further details, contact Borrower Services, ext.
 4800.

 The library has private study rooms that will seat from 2 to 12 people and these may be reserved at the Borrower Services Desk for up to 3 hours.